zurpher/zurpher/README.md

 - 👋 Hi, I’m @zurpher
-- 👀 I’m interested in leaarning more aboutgitHub
+- 👀 I’m interested in leaarning more about GitHub
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently trying out my first course on this
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn how to build a repo and help my understanding on it
 - 📫 How to reach me ...

 <!---